zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 ## Exercise
 Create a class that represents contact information for a person.
-The class should store the person's name, their phone number, and their email address.
+The class should store the person's name and their email address.

-Create a second class that represents an address book (a collection of contact information for many people) that includes methods for adding new contact information and for searching the existing collection of contacts.
+Create a second class that represents an address book (a collection of contact information for many people) that includes methods for adding new contact information and for searching the existing collection for a contacts email address when the name is specified.

+The program should create instances of the classes and demonstrate the functionality.